| |

 the samsaric state, consciousness is flooded with objects with which one

 identifies.
-This cannot be ended without someone pointing out the natural
+This cannot be ended without someone pointing out this natural

 state without identifications & measurements.
 Until the mind